Vietnam.vn - Nền tảng quảng bá Việt Nam

 Described as a “news bargaining initiative,” the move puts pressure on global tech giants like Facebook-owner Meta and Google to pay for the use of content from Australian news publishers.
 Otherwise, they could face millions of dollars in fines to continue operating in the country.

-"The News Bargaining Initiative will provide financial incentives to encourage agreements between digital platforms and news media businesses in Australia," Mr Jones said at a press conference.
+"The News Bargaining Initiative will provide financial incentives to encourage agreements between digital platforms and news media businesses in Australia," Mr Jones told a press conference.

 He said platforms with revenues exceeding $250 million in Australia, such as major social networks and search engines, would be affected by the rules, and that the fee would be offset against any voluntary commercial agreements between platforms and media companies.